 HOLISTICOLOGY is a new and unique field of study with the aim of self-discovery, self-development and inner awareness.
-The science of Holisticology and the course curriculum for non-traditional higher-educational programme had been created and founded in 1998 and has been developed till 2006 with a new combination of three main module of Complementary Therapies, Mental Health studies, Metaphysics and Spirituality that each one of them includes a new holistic view of the other fields and subjects.
+The science of Holisticology as a new terminology as well as course curriculum for non-traditional higher-educational programme had been created and founded in 1998 by the founder of Lotus Educational Institute, and has been developed till 2006 with a new combination of three main module of Complementary Therapies, Mental Health studies, Metaphysics and Spirituality that each one of them includes a new holistic view of the other fields and subjects.

 Later on with the aim of introducing and developing Human total Science of Health and Healing: (a) introducing the unique science of Holisticology; (b) Recognising and Gathering the international practitioners world wide, in different filed of Holistic Health and Holistic Science; (c) conducting specialised training programmes; (d) publishing a scientific Journal of Holisticology for updating latest articles in Holistic Health and Healing.
 Also, The International Association of Holisticology has been founded to record the recognisable and professional practitioners in the field of Drugless-complementary therapies.